gbouvignies/ChemEx/docs/source/tutorial.rst

 The method file defines the behavior of each parameter during the fitting process and may contain multiple fitting steps.
-Each parameter typically can be fixed (i.e. ``"fix"``) or fitted (i.e. ``"fit"``) during each fitting step.
+Each parameter typically can be **fitted**, **fixed** or **constrained** during each fitting step using the :confval:`FIT`, :confval:`FIX` and :confval:`CONSTRAINTS` lists.
+Parameters in the mathematical expression given in the :confval:`CONSTRAINTS` list should be put in brackets.
 If the method file is not provided or certain parameter not specified, a default behavior will be assigned according to each experiment module.

 .. note::
    If the fitting method contains multiple fitting steps, the behavior of